Six Killer LPC Clinical Supervision Tricks

 5) Avoid Conflicts of Interest

-If you don’t have experience delivering distance counseling, it is best not to supervise an APC who wants to learn how to develop a telemental practice..
+If you don’t have experience delivering distance counseling, it is best not to supervise an APC who is actively developing a telemental practice..
 Again: stay in your lane.

 Mastering LPC Clinical Supervision